folkzb/magalu/mgc/sdk/openapi/README.md

 tags:
 -   name: visible-tag
     description: this won't be used
-    x-cli-name: my-resource-name
+    x-mgc-name: my-resource-name
-    x-cli-description: my resource description
+    x-mgc-description: my resource description
 -   name: hidden-tag
-    x-cli-hidden: true # no resources using this tag will be visible
+    x-mgc-hidden: true # no resources using this tag will be visible
 ```

 ## Parameters x Config